andrewplummer/Sugar/README.md

 ## Defining Methods

 Sugar now makes it easy to define your own methods.
 This is aimed at developers hoping to release their own plugins with Sugar.
-After defining methods, they can be used in any of the 3 [modes](#usage):
+After defining methods, they can be extended or used as chainables just like other methods:

 ```javascript
 Sugar.Number.defineStatic('randomish', function () {